coreboot/coreboot/Documentation/drivers/cfr.md

 All strings are in ASCII.

-The boot options are grouped into forms, where each form hold one ore more options.
+The boot options are grouped into forms, where each form hold one or more options.
 Boot options that are not used in the current boot flow, and are never reachable should be marked as hidden.
 Dependecies between options can be defined in the code and should be evaluated by the CFR parser/UI.